public-v0id/AudioPlayer/README.md

     player --playlist=*path*

+If you want to listen to all track in current directory, just type

+    player

 Playlists are just text files with paths to all tracks

 If you want to shuffle tracks in a playlist (and make it infinite), use the '-r' key